ReachableCEO/StartupStarterPackage/SingeLLCOpAgreement/README.md

 Otherwise, here's the keys, hack as needed, stay out of court and don't fly too close to the sun!
 YeHah!

+All bits are licensed as "public domain, do what you want, don't sue us!"